Theory of Linear Magnetoresistance in a Strange Metal

-\textit{Model.--} In the vicinity of quantum critical points, low-energy fermions at the Fermi surface couple to dynamical long-wavelength order parameter fluctuations, as well as static pinned domains with large correlation lengths.
+\textit{Model.--} In the vicinity of quantum critical points, low-energy fermions at the Fermi surface couple to dynamical order parameter fluctuations, as well as static pinned domains with large correlation lengths.
 To capture the destruction of quasiparticles in the presence of disorder, we consider a local, spatially disordered Yukawa coupling between the critical bosons ($\phi$) and spinless fermions ($c$).
-Recent seminal work \cite{Aldape:2020enq,Patel2,Patel3,esterlis2021large} has shown that such a coupling, upon disorder-averaging, leads to a marginal Fermi liquid (mFL) phase --- characterized by a sharp Fermi surface that separates occupied from unoccupied states in momentum space, but lacking well-defined quasiparticles at the Fermi surface as the low-energy excitations are severely short-lived with a divergent decay rate \cite{Varma}.
-We additionally include coupling of fermions to static charge density wave domains of typical size $\xi$ \cite{LMR}.
+Recent seminal work \cite{Aldape:2020enq,Patel2,Patel3,esterlis2021large} has shown that such a coupling, upon disorder averaging, leads to a marginal Fermi liquid (mFL) phase---characterized by a sharp Fermi surface that separates occupied from unoccupied states in momentum space, but lacking well-defined quasiparticles at the Fermi surface as the low-energy excitations are severely short-lived with a divergent decay rate \cite{Varma}.
+We additionally include coupling of fermions to static charge density-wave domains of typical size $\xi$ \cite{LMR}.
 Taken together, the Hamiltonian of our minimal microscopic model is given by \footnote{Henceforth, we set $\hbar = 1$.
 But we will put $\hbar$ back in while discussing the universal slopes of scattering rates},

-In Eq.~\eqref{eq:H}, $H_f$ is the free-fermionic Hamiltonian (assumed quadratic for simplicity) with Fermi-energy $\varepsilon_F$, and $H_b$ denotes the bosonic Hamiltonian with a boson mass $m_b$ that goes to zero at criticality. $H_{bf}$ denotes the disordered Yukawa coupling $g_\x$ between the fermions and the dynamically fluctuating critical bosons: such coupling disorder in $g_\x$ is expected to originate from local variations in hopping ($t_{ij}$) or interaction (Hubbard $U_i$) \cite{Patel3}.
-Finally, $H_{\rm dw}$ denotes the coupling of fermions to glassy charge density wave order (CDW) at momentum $\Q$, with the CDW amplitude $n_\x$ being correlated over length-scales of $\xi$ much larger than the microscopic lattice spacing.
+In Eq.~\eqref{eq:H}, $H_f$ is the free-fermionic Hamiltonian (assumed quadratic for simplicity) with Fermi energy $\varepsilon_F$, and $H_b$ denotes the bosonic Hamiltonian with a boson mass $m_b$ that goes to zero at criticality. $H_{bf}$ denotes the disordered Yukawa coupling $g_\x$ between the fermions and the dynamically fluctuating critical bosons: such coupling disorder in $g_\x$ is expected to originate from local variations in hopping ($t_{ij}$) or interaction (Hubbard $U_i$) \cite{Patel3,ZhangBultinck2025}.
+Finally, $H_{\rm dw}$ denotes the coupling of fermions to glassy charge density-wave order (CDW) at momentum $\Q$, with the CDW amplitude $n_\x$ being correlated over length scales of $\xi$ much larger than the microscopic lattice spacing.
+Such glassy density-wave orders arise naturally from the simultaneous presence of strong electronic correlations that promote symmetry-breaking orders~\cite{FradkinKivelsonTranquada_RMP_intertwined,KivelsonRMP_stripes,fujita2014direct,Hamidian_2015,laplaca,lu2017short,Curro_pnictide,regan2020mott,zong2025quantum,jin2021stripe}, and quenched disorder in the form of structural inhomogeneity~\cite{pan2001microscopic}, random dopant distribution~\cite{Kato2005} or local strains~\cite{lau2022reproducibility} that can pin density-wave domains~\cite{KivelsonRMP_stripes}.